idaholab/moose/framework/doc/content/source/postprocessors/ContactDOFSetSize.md

-# ContactDofSet
+# ContactDOFSetSize

-The `ContactDofSet` class outputs the number of degrees of freedom greater than a certain tolerance (specified through the `tolerance` parameter; the default value is 1e-6).
+The `ContactDOFSetSize` class outputs the number of degrees of freedom greater than a certain tolerance (specified through the `tolerance` parameter; the default value is 1e-6).
 The usual application of this, as indicated by the class name, is to indicate how many nodes (if using first order Lagrange shape functions for